TIME MANAGEMENT FOR STUDENTS

 Audit

-Track where your time actually goes for one week.
-Most students are shocked by how little focused study time they really get.
+Track where your time actually goes for one full week before changing anything.
+Most students are shocked to discover they get fewer than two hours of truly focused study per day.

 2